MickeyKay/dividize/README.md

-dividize
+Dividize
 ========

-A jQuery function to wrap every n elements.
+A jQuery function to wrap every n number of selected elements.